 CRAN is a converged 4th generation regulator, that is responsible for the telecommunication, postal and broadcasting sectors.
+CRAN controls market access to the ICT sector and has various tools to establish broadcasting sectors.
 CRAN controls market access to the ICT sector and has various tools to establish and enforce fair competition and consumer protection.

-Telecommunication Sector
+3. Telecommunication Sector